How to Use the STAR Method for Interview Questions

 Keep these points in mind as you figure out how to prepare for a STAR method interview:

-- Remember: Memorizing the STAR method acronym makes it much easier to answer a list of interview questions, but you must still make sure to remember it in the proper order to give the perfect answer.
+- Memorizing the STAR method acronym makes it much easier to answer a list of interview questions, but you must still remember it in the proper order to give the perfect answer.

-- Practice: Spend time getting the formula right by giving yourself some practice on STAR questions and answers before the interview.
+- Spend time getting the formula right by practicing STAR questions and answers before the interview.

-Do these, and you’ll know exactly how to ace your next interviews.
+Do these, and you’ll know exactly how to succeed at your next interviews.

 About Zety’s Editorial Process